Structed/sample-playfab-eventstream-handler/blog/Getting Started with the PlayFab SDK.md

 > by Johannes Ebner – Technical Specialist, Global Black Belt Gaming Team

-# Introduction
 Azure PlayFab is a really great product to help you build out your backend without creating all the systems like Item Catalogs, Shops etc. all by yourself.
-But PlayFab really evolves all the time with the **feedback you provide** - either through [Forums](https://community.playfab.com/index.html), [Slack](https://api.playfab.com/slack), direct contact to the PlayFab team or via the Global Black Belts like myself.
+But PlayFab really evolves all the time - including development based on the **feedback you provide** - either through [Forums](https://community.playfab.com/index.html), [Slack](https://api.playfab.com/slack), direct contact to the PlayFab team or via the Global Black Belts like myself.
 With such a broad product and Microsoft’s best effort to not break anything for you while products evolve, some complexities inevitably arise.

-So when you start with PlayFab and the SDK, you might be looking at all these APIs and ask yourself why?
+So when you start with PlayFab and the SDK, you might be looking at all these APIs and ask yourself: Why are there so many APIs?
 Why are these separate things?
 Why is there an Admin, Server, Client API, but then also specialized ones for certain systems, like Profiles?

-Evolving over time means, that you create new best practices, new concepts.
+Evolution over time means, that you create new best practices, new concepts.
 For example, one of the newer additions in terms of APIs is the [Entity Programming Model](https://docs.microsoft.com/en-us/gaming/playfab/features/data/entities/), which is different to what most developers would characterize as a “traditional” web API.
 But it goes very much hand in hand with modern game engines like Unreal and Unity, which have an [Entity-Component-Systems (ECS)](https://en.wikipedia.org/wiki/Entity_component_system) at their heart.
 This means, that the PlayFab team needs to carefully think about how to integrate these new Systems and Features, while keeping complexity in check and not breaking things.

 # What does that mean?
-This constant evolution means, that APIs need to be

-Based on PlayFab’s desire to reach as many developers as possible and cope with the maintenance work required by steadily evolving APIs, PlayFab has opted to not hand-craft SDKSs, but auto-generate SDK for you to use in your projects.
-However, an auto-generated SDK like PlayFab’s might at times appear a bit harder to use than your usual-hand crafted library.

-## Goal

-## Prerequisites

-### Azure PlayFab access
-And, of course, since this is a Tutorial on how to use [Azure PlayFab](https://playfab.com/), you need an existing Title on PlayFab as well.
-You could use the same Microsoft Account you used for signing up to Azure.

-# Many APIs, one SDK
-Azure PlayFab has added many features over time and has evolved APIs to best cater for these features, or for new best-practices based on experience with customers.
+This constant evolution means, that APIs need to be very extensible.
+You can't just change an API because that would break *every existing* application!
+Instead, you *add* new things and usually never take anything away.
+This means you need to plan ahead very well and separate concerns.
+That is why there are so many APIs and so many specific ones.

+Another reason for splitting up APIs is to have differing Authentication methods.
+More about that in the Authentication section below

+# API Paradigms
-As of today, Azure PlayFab’s APIs follow three rather different paradigms:
+This constant evolution of the Azure PlayFab API has led to an API surface, which I would characterize into three rather different paradigms:

 ## Paradigm one: “Perspectives API”
 (Perspectives API is a term I made up 😉)

-The first paradigm takes a different perspective than most API’s I have encountered: the perspective of the user of the API – like a Player, an Admin etc. This means, you will find the same functionality duplicated or slightly changed under a different API.
+The first paradigm takes a different perspective than most APIs I have encountered: the perspective of the user of the API – like a Player, an Admin etc. This means, you will find the same functionality "duplicated" or slightly changed under a different API.
 These end-user-perspective APIs are:

 * AdminAPI
 * ClientAPI
 * ServerAPI

-An example of this duplication is, for instance, the `ConsumeItem` request.
+An example of this "duplication" is, for instance, the `ConsumeItem` request.
 It exists in both Client and Server APIs, does exactly the same, and uses the same request body and headers: except the authentication headers.
 The Client variant wants a `SessionTicket`, while the Server variant wants a `SecretKey`.
 Let’s look at these three API perspectives for a moment: